Wholemeal Spelt Quiche

 Pastry is simple to make.
 Well, I think so, anyway.
 It’s literally just three ingredients (if you don’t count the salt) and one of those is water.
 I understand why people struggle with it though.
 The water has to be just the right amount otherwise you end up with dry or wet pastry.
 Neither are optimal for a great crust.
 Then there’s all the messing about with baking blind.
 We’re all busy people, so if you prefer to buy your pie crust ready made, nobody here is going to judge.
 Promise.

 I love spelt flour.
-Duh, the name of the blog kind of gives it away.
-And I really enjoy using wholemeal spelt flour to make a pastry crust.
+Well, the name of the blog kind of gives it away.
+And I really enjoy using wholemeal spelt flour when making cinnamon bread or a pastry crust.
 It gives it an almost nutty flavour that is delicious.
 This wholemeal spelt quiche makes the perfect lunch, just add a touch of salad and you’re good to go.

 As you can see, this wholemeal spelt quiche is quite thin, which is how I like them.
 Otherwise, they feel a little too rich.
 If you’d prefer a deeper pie, check out my deep dish roasted vegetable pie.